freedict/tools/README.md

 A lot of the internal scripts need additional Python libraries.
 To fully make use of them, you should set up a Python virtual environment for that.
-To help you getting started, `make mk_venv` is there to guide you through process and `make mk_venv-help` will explain you why and how you should use `make mk_venv`.
+To help you getting started, `make mk_venv` is there to guide you through the process and `make mk_venv-help` will explain you why and how you should use `make mk_venv`.

 Hint: If you do not like virtual environments, you are free to set up everything by hand yourself.
 See the file requirements.txt for more details.